Skip to content

-To import a file of journal entries, it must:
+To import a file of journal entries, ensure it:

-• Contain only journal entries for existing ledger accounts.
-If necessary, create accounts in your chart of accounts before importing the file.
+• Contains only journal entries for existing ledger accounts

-• Use the same column headings and formatting as in the journals template file.
+• Uses the same column headings and formatting as in the journals template file

 1. From Adjustments, Journals, select New Journal and then Import Journals.

-2. Select the CSV template link to on the Import Journals window to download a CSV template you can use to import your data.
+2. Select the CSV template link in the Import Journals window to download a CSV template.

-If you don't have a file, you can add your journal entries to the template file.
-Leave the column headings as-is and then replace the sample data with your journals, using the same format.
+2. If you don't have a file, add your journal entries to the template file.
+Leave the column headings as-is and replace the sample data with your journals, using the same format.

 Import multiple entries in one journal entry

-When preparing your file, list all lines you want in one journal under the same reference number.
-Fill in columns A, B, and C once, and then list the details of each individual line in the remaining columns.
-The Debit and Credit amounts (columns J and K) for each line in the journal must match (or balance to zero).
+1. List all lines you want in one journal under the same reference number.
+Fill in columns A, B, and C once, and list the details of each line in the remaining columns.

-After importing, you will have one journal entry with a line for each item.
-A new journal entry is created when the data in column A is different than the row before.
+3. After you import, the system creates one journal entry with a line for each item.
+The system creates a new journal entry when the data in column A differs from the previous row.

 Column Field name Type Compulsory Notes

-A Reference Text Yes This can be numbers, letters, or a mix of both.
-The limit is 75 characters.
+A Reference Text Yes Numbers, letters, or a mix of both.
+Limit: 75 characters.

-C Description Text No This can be numbers, letters, or a mix of both.
-The limit is 200 characters.
+C Description Text No Numbers, letters, or a mix of both.
+Limit: 200 characters.

-D Ledger Account Number Number Yes You must enter a ledger account number from your chart of accounts.
-If it's new, add it to your chart of accounts before importing journals.
+D Ledger Account Number Number Yes Enter a ledger account number from your chart of accounts.
+Add new accounts before importing journals.
 Enter only the account number, not the name.

-E Details Text No Details can be numbers, letters, or a mix of both.
-The limit is 200 characters.
+E Details Text No Numbers, letters, or a mix of both.
+Limit: 200 characters.

 F Analysis Type 1 Text No